 - Getting more referrals from happy customers and prospects who turn into your brand advocates.

 #2: Grow Your Reach

 Pinterest has a highly accessible community that you can leverage to reach out to a bigger set of your audience.

-In order to actually grow your reach the right way, you need to have a strategy up your sleeve.
+In order to actually grow your reach the right way, you need to have a Pinterest marketing strategy up your sleeve.

 The idea is to go out there and connect with popular Pinterest users who have managed to build a big, loyal following.

 You get a higher degree of exposure and build your authority by partnering with a relevant brand from your industry.